Dense Matrices

 double[] elementsByRow = { 11, 12, 21, 22, 31, 32 };

-It is important to note the effects of reusing the element array.
-Any change to an element of the element array will change the corresponding element of the matrix, and vice versa.
-In general, the element array should not be used for any other purpose.
+It is important to note the effects of wrapping an array.
+Any change to an element of the wrapped array will change the corresponding element of the matrix, and vice versa.
+In general, the wrapped array should not be used for any other purpose.

-One last overload takes 3 arguments: the dimensions of the matrix, and a delegate that is used to initialize the elements of the matrix.
-The delegate maps the row and column index of the element to its value:
+The FromFunction``1(Int32, Int32, Func<Int32, Int32, UMP>) method creates a matrix whose elements are initialized by a function.
+It takes the dimensions of the matrix and a delegate that maps the row and column index of each element to its value: